Non South African residents:

 I think a wedding ceremony can be enhanced by involving a family member of friend to read a poem about marriage or even read something personal that they have written about the couple.

 I normally use 3 sets of standard vows in the wedding ceremonies I officiate.

 You can also Google wedding vows for a whole host of different choices.

 Unity Candles are a wonderful ritual that acknowledges the role and influence of family in the lives of both the groom and bride.
 On the one hand it honours the bride and groom’s parents and on the other it is a powerful symbol of the bride and groom becoming one and starting a new family.
 The two outside candles represent the bride and groom’s lives.
 They are two distinct lights, each capable of going their separate ways.
 As you join now in marriage, there is a merging of these two lights into one light.
 From now on your thoughts shall be for each other rather than your individual selves.
 Your plans shall be mutual, your joys and sorrows shall be shared alike.
 As you each take a candle and together light the centre one, you will extinguish your own candles thus letting the centre candle represent the union of your lives.
 As this one light cannot be divided, neither shall your lives be divided.

 Scottish tradition of Handfasting ritual / blessing ; During the ceremony the couples hands will be bound together with a tartan sash.
 The bride and groom will then repeat the words of the hand fasting ceremony to each other.

 The letter of the law says the marriage register needs to be signed under a roof with the windows and doors open.
-It is much more important to understand the interpretation or the (spirit) of the law rather than just the letter of the law.
 The purpose of this regulation is that it must be done in an open public place so that people can object because it is a contract between two people.